Diary of a Wimpy Kid: The Long Haul: Story

 Greg's parents put their wallets and cell phones in a locker.
-After Greg is pranked by Rodrick and has a misunderstanding at a raft ride, he goes back to their chair, finding that it has been taken by the Beardos.
-Greg chooses not to confront them and goes back to his family at the snack bar.
-As they prepare to leave, they realize they have lost their locker's key.
+After Rodrick pranks Greg and has a misunderstanding at a raft ride, he goes back to their chair, finding that the Beardos have taken it.
+Greg chooses not to confront them and returns to his family at the snack bar.
+They realize they have lost their locker's key as they prepare to leave.
 After a failed search, Greg remembers the locker number, '929', and asks an employee to unlock it.
-The Heffleys find that the locker is empty, and Greg assumes that their belongings must have been stolen by whoever found the key.
-Greg tells his family about the Beardos and tries searching back at their beach chair, but notices that the Beardos are driving away.
+The Heffleys find that the locker is empty, and Greg assumes that whoever found the key must have stolen their belongings.
+Greg tells his family about the Beardos and tries searching back at their beach chair but notices that the Beardos are driving away.

-The Heffleys get their car back from the mechanic, but since Greg's parents have left their wallets in the locker, they are unable to pay him.
+The Heffleys get their car back from the mechanic, but since Greg's parents have left their wallets in the locker, they cannot pay him.
 He advises them to turn the heater on to prevent the radiator from breaking.
-As they get closer to their house, they notice the Beardos' van outside a motel.
-Greg sees the family leave their room, forgetting to lock the door.
-The Heffleys charge in to find their belongings, but get distracted instead and utilize the Beardos' items for themselves.
+As they get closer to their house, they notice the Beardos' van outside the motel that the Heffleys stayed at the first night, Greg sees the family leave their room, forgetting to lock the door.
+The Heffleys charge in to find their belongings but get distracted instead and utilize the Beardos' items for themselves.
 As Greg's father is using the bathroom, the Beardos return.
 He distracts them long enough to get away from the hotel.
-However, since the car's heater is not on, it breaks down and one of the tires goes flat.
+However, since the car's heater is not on, the car breaks down, and as the car rolls to a stop they roll over a broken bottle and one of the tires goes flat, at which point they are left with no option but to wait for help, as they have no phone to call for help with.

-Greg notices a purple van approaching, and the drivers are two Spanish-speaking men trying to help.
-Manny speaks perfect Spanish, having learned from a Spanish CD played during a car ride, and convinces them to drive his family to the petting zoo, where he and the pig reunite.
+Greg notices a purple van approaching, and he thinks the occupants are the Beardo family since they have a purple van, however the occupants turn out to be two Spanish-speaking men trying to help.
+Manny speaks perfect Spanish, having learned from a Spanish CD played during a car ride, and convinces to give them a ride home, and also to drive his family to the petting zoo, where he and the pig reunite.

-At home, Greg has to adjust to living with the pig, his parents get new credit cards and cell phones, and the boat is given to the Spanish men for their help.
+Greg has to adjust to living with the pig at home, his parents get new credit cards and cell phones, and the boat is given to the Spanish men for their help.
 While unpacking, Greg finds the key from the water park in his shorts, with the number "292."
 He realizes he had mistakenly claimed the locker number was "929."
-Greg is not sure what to do and does not want to get in trouble with his parents, writing, "it's hard to see this story having a happy ending."
+Greg is unsure what to do and does not want to get in trouble with his parents, writing, "It's hard to see this story having a happy ending."